mattgibbs/goca/README.md

-cago: A Go interface to EPICS Channel Access
+goca: A Go interface to EPICS Channel Access
 ============================================

-cago is a Go binding for the Channel Access library.
+goca is a Go binding for the Channel Access library.
 It uses cgo to call the C-based channel access library, and wraps it into an easy to use, object-oriented interface.

 How to use
 ----------
-Make a new PV struct with cago.NewPV.
+Make a new PV struct with goca.NewPV.
 Define connection and event callbacks.

 	package main